Intoxicated (Hinder song): Release and promotion

-Composition and lyrics

-"Intoxicated" explores the theme of addiction within a toxic relationship.
-The narrator portrays himself as both the poison and the cure — an irresistible but destructive force the other person cannot resist.
-The lyrics use imagery of temptation and chemical dependence to depict a push-and-pull dynamic between passion and self-destruction.

 Critical reception

 Critical response to “Intoxicated” was mixed.
-Sputnik Music described the track as “a watered-down version of the already generic formula the band has relied on for its albums,” criticizing the continued lyrical themes of drinking and toxic toxic relationships.
+Sputnik Music described the track as “a watered-down version of the already generic formula the band has relied on for its albums,” criticizing the continued lyrical themes of drinking and toxic relationships.

 By contrast, Eddie Gato of Moshpits and Movies praised the single as “a heavier side to Hinder, yet still melodic,” calling it “a definite heavy hitter” and noting similarities to Alice in Chains and Mötley Crüe.

 Tom Haugen of New Noise Magazine stated that “Intoxicated” resonated with the band's blue-collar audience, noting that "songs with titles like 'Intoxicated' appeal to working-class listeners who connect with the emotional weight of the lyrics and guitar riffs."

 Todd Jolicoeur from 100 Percent Rock gave a positive review, writing: "'Intoxicated' kicks the energy and attitude up a notch while staying true to the Hinder sound.
 The vocals are darker and heavier than usual, giving the track a kick that ups the rock quotient."

 Some critics were less receptive to Dutton's vocals, noting that his tone differed from the distinctive delivery of former frontman Austin John Winkler.